agroal/pgagroal/doc/CONFIGURATION.md

 | ADDRESS | Yes      | Specifies the network for the rule. `all` for all networks, or IPv4 address with a mask (`0.0.0.0/0`) or IPv6 address with a mask (`::0/0`) |
 | METHOD | Yes      | Specifies the authentication mode for the user. `all` for all methods, otherwise `trust`, `reject`, `password`, `md5` or `scram-sha-256` |

+Remote management users needs to have their database set to `admin` in order for the entry to be considered.

 # pgagroal_databases configuration

 The `pgagroal_databases` configuration defines limits for a database or a user or both.